-Accumulated sick leave lapses when employees leave the employ of the Library and, upon separation from service, no monetary obligation exists.
+Accumulated sick leave lapses when employees leave the Library and, upon separation from service, no monetary obligation exists.

 II.
 RECONCILIATION OF GOVERNMENT-WIDE AND FUND FINANCIAL STATEMENTS

 A. Explanation of Certain Differences Between the Governmental Fund Balance Sheet and the Government-Wide Statement of Net Position